ArturoDent/find-and-transform/README.md

 1. &nbsp; Find and transform text in a single file with many kinds of transforms.
 2. &nbsp; Search across files with pre-defined options.
 3. &nbsp; Do a series of find and replaces in the current file.
 3. &nbsp; Do a series of finds and a replace across files, using only the results files from previous searches.
 See [Multiple searches across files.](searchInPanel.md#multiple-searches).

 5. &nbsp; Execute javascript code, like math or string operations, on replacements.
+6. &nbsp; Use the vscode api or node packages like `path`, `os`, `fs`, etc. in a replacement. **New in v4.0.0.**

-6. &nbsp; Supports using path or snippet variables in the Search Panel or the Find in File Widget fields.
+6. &nbsp; Supports using path or snippet variables in the Search Panel or in a Find in the current file.
+12. &nbsp; Replacements can include case modifiers, like `\U`, conditionals, as in if found capture group 1 add other text, snippet-like transforms like `${1:/pascalcase}` and more.

 7. &nbsp; Save named settings or keybindings for finds or searches.

 8. &nbsp; After replacing some text, optionally move the cursor to a next designated location with `cursorMoveSelect`.
 9. &nbsp; All `findInCurrentFile` commands can be used in `"editor.codeActionsOnSave": []`. &emsp; See &nbsp;[running commands on save](codeActions.md).
-10. &nbsp; Do a second (or third, fourth, etc.) search using only the files found in a previous search.
-See `${resultsFiles}` in [Search using the Panel](searchInPanel.md).

 11. &nbsp; Insert any resolved value, like a javascript math or string operation, at the cursor(s).
 No `find` is necessary.

-12. &nbsp; Replacements can include case modifiers, like `\U`, conditionals, as in if found capture group 1 add other text, snippet-like transforms like `${1:/pascalcase}` and more.
-13. &nbsp; I can put a numbered capture group, like `$1` into a `find`?
+12. &nbsp; I can put a numbered capture group, like `$1` into a `find`?
 See [Make easy finds with cursors.](#using-numbered-capture-groups-in-a-find).
-14. `${getDocumentText}` and `${getTextLines:n}` to get text anywhere in the document to use for replacement terms.
+13. `${getDocumentText}` and `${getTextLines:n}` to get text anywhere in the document to use for replacement terms.

 -------------